nitinmadelyn/filestageio-assignment/README.md

 # To Do
-This web application is a simple application to manage a list of things to do.
+This web application is a simple application to manage a list of things to do

 ## Features
   1. Sortable Task - User can drag & drop to sort todo